dvll13/exercise/_notes/typescript.md

     abstract describe(this: Department): void
   }

-  const finance = new Department(0, 'Finance') // ERROR: Cannot create an instance of an abstract class.ts(2511)
+  const finance = new Department(0, 'Finance') // ERROR: Cannot create an instance of an abstract class.ts

   // ok:
   class ITDepartment extends Department {
     describe() {...}
-  // if describe is not defined we get a TS error: Non-abstract class 'ITDepartment' does not implement inherited abstract member 'describe' from class 'Department'.ts(2515)
+  // if describe is not defined we get a TS error: Non-abstract class 'ITDepartment' does not implement inherited abstract member 'describe' from class 'Department'.ts
   }
 ```